 On June 30, 2011, BRWC/FOB’s TAG Committee (Alice Clemente, John Marsland, Sandra Belliveau, Joe Pailthorpe, and Frank Matta), our technical advisors, Paul Kulpa (RIDEM-OWM), and David Lang (PRP group representative) met with EPA’s David Newton (Remedial Project Manager) and Sarah White (Community Involvement Coordinator), first for a tour of the site’s J.M.
 Mills Landfill and associated parcels (also known as Operable Unit 2) and then for a follow-up meeting at the Cumberland Public Library.

-During this meeting, David Newton reviewed the status of the CCL/PAC remediation area, also known as OU1, and answered questions about groundwater remediation in that segment of the site.
-He then reviewed the process to be followed at the J.M.
-Mills Landfill area (OU2).
-Once the relevant reports have been completed and distributed to BRWC/FOB’s TAG Committee, its technical advisors, the PRPs and RIDEM for review and comment, the public will be engaged in the process, first through BRWC/FOB’s outreach efforts and then through EPA’s own public meeting and comment period.
+During this meeting, David Newton reviewed the status of the CCL/PAC remediation area, also known as OU-1, and answered questions about groundwater remediation in that segment of the site.
+In addition, he reviewed the process to be followed at the J.M.
+Mills Landfill area (OU-2).
+Once the relevant reports are complete and distributed to BRWC/FOB’s TAG Committee, its technical advisors, the PRPs and RIDEM for review and comment, we will engage the public in the process, first through BRWC/FOB’s outreach efforts and then through EPA’s own public meeting and comment period.
 Reports will be available in soft copy via the web.